lingganwu/PVE-Tools-9/README.md

 12. 🐙 Add ceph-squid Source - Add Ceph source for PVE 8/9
 13. 🐙 Add ceph-quincy Source - Add Ceph source for PVE 7/8
 14. 🗑️ Remove Ceph - Completely remove Ceph components

+> 💡 **Debug Mode**: Developers and advanced users can use `sudo ./PVE-Tools.sh --debug` to start debug mode.
+This mode will skip PVE system detection but will display a severe warning as running in this mode on non-PVE systems may cause system damage.

 #### One-Click Setup (Recommended for new users)